hugomflavio/actel/cran-comments.md

 * Removed the startNote function as it is no longer relevant.

 * Updated the package vignettes accordingly.

+* In parallel with the requested revisions, I have upgraded the function advEfficiency to a more elegant method.
+This should not have any impact on the issues raised before.

 ## Package resubmission (1st revision)